gauchocode/brolit-shell/README.md

 ## IMPORTANT: Read before install

+The script need to be runned by root.

 The script is based on this standard:

-If you want to create a new web project for domain.com it will create:
+If you want to create a new web project for mydomain.com it will create:
 * A database with name 'MYDOMAIN_STAGE' (the script will ask you the project stage).
 Ex: mydomain_prod
-* A database user with name 'DOMAIN_user'.
+* A database user with name 'MYDOMAIN_user'.
 Ex: mydomain_user
 * A directory for the project files named 'mydomain.com'.
 * A nginx configuration for 'mydomain.com'.